This is an introduction to the folder structure that Mistika VR will create in your computer:

 * The "Add to render queue" permits to create the rnd files and then call a user scripts for each one passing the rnd and some other metadata to them.
 For example, the integration with Smedge and other render farms use those files to submit the render jobs.

-Note: All the files mentioned above are text files, you can find more detail in the article about Mistika syntax in the knowledge base.
+Note: All the files mentioned above ( .vrenv, .rnd, .clp, ...) are just text files .
+You want to manipulate them with your own scripts for better integration in your workflows.
+You can find more details in the article about Mistika syntax in the knowledge base.

-Global settings ( VR-ENV folder ) and camera presets folder.
+Global application settings and camera presets folder. ( SGO AppData/VR folder)